raizen74/aws-sysops/README.md

 `AuroraReplicaLagMaximum` - This metric captures the maximum amount of lag between the primary instance and each Aurora DB instance in the DB cluster.

+Reasons that trigger an RDS failover:
+- An Availability Zone outage.

+- The primary DB instance fails.

+- The DB instance's server type is changed.

+- The operating system of the DB instance is undergoing software patching.

+- A manual failover of the DB instance was initiated using Reboot with failover.

 ## ElastiCache
+Both `Amazon RDS` and `Amazon ElastiCache` offer maintenance windows.
+For both of these services a default maintenance window is provided.
+However, you can configure your own custom maintenance window that suits your system update schedule.

+**Redis**
 - Redis replication is **asynchronous**.
 Therefore, when a primary node fails over to a replica, a small amount of data might be lost due to replication lag.
 - When choosing the replica to promote to primary, ElastiCache for Redis chooses the replica with the least replication lag.
 - When you manually promote read replicas to primary on Redis (cluster mode disabled), you can do so only when Multi-AZ and automatic failover are disabled
 - A customer-initiated reboot of a primary doesn't trigger automatic failover.
 Other reboots and failures do trigger automatic failover
+- `Horizontal scaling` allows you to change the number of node groups (shards) in the replication group by adding or removing node groups (shards).
+The **online resharding** process **allows scaling in/out while the cluster continues serving incoming requests**

 **Memcached**
 - A Memcached cluster can have from 1 to 20 nodes